stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 VtrLevel
 ========

-*VtrLevel* is a complete topological description of a subdivision level, with the topological relations, sharpness values and component tags all stored in vectors (literally std::vectors, but easily changed via typedefs).
+*Vtr::Level* is a complete topological description of a subdivision level, with the topological relations, sharpness values and component tags all stored in vectors (literally std::vectors, but easily changed via typedefs).
 There are no classes or objects for the mesh component types (i.e. faces, edges and